Joystream/community-repo/community-roadmap/Mainnet-Term-1.md

 Before the Council is chosen, it is important to have everything as ready as possible.
 However, there are still a few points that need to be discussed further within the community, such as the initial composition of the Working Groups and the initial salaries.
 To move forward on this, I have put forth my ideas on these matters below.
 This can be the first step in resolving the issues at hand.

-I intentionally consider some Working Groups not fully staffed in the 1st term, as the process will be rolled out gradually.
-The salaries are defined for 1st term only and the compensation system will be adjusted for later terms based on the new scoring system (WIP on this).
+I intentionally suggest some Working Groups not fully staffed in the 1st term, as the process will be rolled out gradually.
+The salaries for this first term may seem a bit rough and may be subject to change later based on the new scoring system (WIP).

 ## Composition
 ![WG composition](https://i.imgur.com/Y32t7ql.png)